gideonrynn/teamsprite-site-generator-hw10/README.md

 The Team Sprite application allows a user to generate a webpage that displays information regarding members of a team based on prompts and stored user inputs using the command-line.

-A project manager, department head or developer lead can use the application to generate basic team details quickly for a website that can be referenced by stakeholders or boards without having to navigate to external profiles provided by each team member.
+A project manager, department head or team lead can use the application to generate basic team details quickly for a website that can be referenced by stakeholders or boards without having to navigate to external profiles provided by each team member.
+This particular set of profiles is intended to build an engineering team.

-***The user will also be able to choose a color that closest matches a project theme - developers may update generateHTML to update colors for company/department branding palette or additional tailoring.***

-When the command line prompts are complete, a team.html page will save to "output" folder.
+When the command line prompts are complete, an index.html page will save to "output" folder.

 The generated page will include the members of the team and:
 - name